Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

 ## Create an Azure Stream Analytics (ASA) job

-In this section, you create an Azure Stream Analytics job to take data from your IoT hub, query the sent telemetry data from your device, and then forward the results to an Azure Blob storage container.
+In this section, you create an Azure Stream Analytics job to take data from your IoT hub, query then sent telemetry data from your device, and then forward the results to an Azure Blob storage container.

 ### Create a storage account